smythp/sigstore-docs/content/en/cosign/openid_signing.md

 ## Identity Tokens

-Cosign supports two OAuth flows today: the standard flow and the device flow.
+Currently, Cosign supports two OAuth flows: the standard flow and the device flow.

-When there is no terminal attached (non-interactive mode), Cosign will automatically use the device flow where a link is printed to stdout.
+When there is no terminal attached (non-interactive mode), Cosign will automatically use the device flow in which a link is printed to stdout.
 This link must be opened in a browser to complete the flow.

 In automated environments, Cosign also supports directly using OIDC Identity Tokens from specific issuers.
 These can be supplied on the command line with the `--identity-token` flag.
 The `audiences` claim in the token must contain `sigstore`.